canonical/pebble/README.md

   - [ ] Improve signal handling, e.g., sending SIGHUP to a service
   - [ ] Terminate all services before exiting run command
   - [ ] More tests for existing CLI commands
+  - [ ] Explain cross compiling in the readme

 ## Have fun!